 - Suicidal ideation

-Side effects that are highlighted in red are considered life-threatening, and medical treatment should be sought at once.
+Side effects that are highlighted in red are considered life-threatening, and emergency medical treatment should be sought at once.
 If other side effects become troublesome, patients should seek medical advice without delay.

 It is important to note that abuse of Xanax increases the chances of more dangerous side effects occurring and their severity.